anthonyemberley/friendtract/README.md

 ![Alt text](./public/images/deployed.png?raw=true "deployed")

+# Smart Contract Component

+As imagined, the Friendtract Dapp would be comprised of two smart contracts.
+The first is modeled after the standard SimpleStorage contract, and contains functions to set, increment, get, and reset a counter.
+This contract interacts with the JSON data returned from the GroupMe API to maintain a count of the number of messages sent by the friend being monitored for spam.
+This count would be queried every minute to see if the number of messages exceeds the thereshold, and then reset to zero.
+If the count did exceed the threshold, the SimpleStorage contract would call the user's contract that had been deployed via the web app to trigger the transfer of the set amount of ether from escrow to the recipient account.

+# Future Extensions

-In the future, this type of contract could ideally be deployed to the live blockchain, with the option to specify a maximum amount of gas to use for the contract, as well as login capabilites to enable users to see their active contracts, and kill any they are done with.
+In the future, Friendtract would not require a user to run a local Ethereum node to create a contract, and contracts would be deployed to the live blockchain, with the option to specify a maximum amount of gas to use for the contract.
+Furthermore, it would include login capabilites to enable users to see their active contracts, and kill any they are finished with.

 # Contributing